ezra-bible-app/node-sword-interface/README.md

 node-sword-interface focusses on discovery, installation and uninstallation of SWORD bible modules and on text loading for individual bible modules.
 It currently covers the following usecases:

+- Update SWORD repository config
 - List SWORD repositories
+- List remote bible modules
-- List bible modules within a given SWORD repository
+- List local bible modules
 - Install a bible module
 - Uninstall a bible module
 - Retrieve information about a local bible module